-This steak fajita marinade uses a simple combination of the BEST dry rub seasoning and a marinade of olive oil, garlic, and zesty lime juice.
-The results are tender juicy strips of beef exploding with flavor!
+This simple steak fajita marinade is made with a homemade fajita seasoning, olive oil, garlic, and zesty lime juice for the best marinade.
+The results are tender juicy strips of steak exploding with flavor!

 This recipes uses just a few ingredients and within a few hours, works its magic and provides you with an unforgettable taste experience.
 Plus it’s so quick and easy, you don’t even need to cut your flank or skirt steak if you don’t want to.
 You can just toss it in the bowl in one piece and cut it later.